Gary K. Clabaugh

 who adamantly refused to learn had no responsibility for failing.
 They were

-victims, who had carelessly, even callously, been “left behind.”
+victims, carelessly, even callously, “left behind.”

 I once heard a youngster defiantly tell a teacher: “You aint gonna teach